bthealy/Portfolio/README.md

-# Velodyne Lidar Real-Time Processing for Django Robot
+# Velodyne Lidar Embedded Data Decoding and Edge Detection

 Welcome to this repository.
 Here you will find robust, tested code developed to handle the data output from a Velodyne Lidar system, a professional-grade lidar used in a range of applications, including autonomous vehicles and robotics.
 The code was specifically designed for use on a real-time Django robot.